PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 test sequential and single-process.
 Commit and push only; never create, update, reopen, or otherwise modify a pull request.

+## Terminal activation-bridge composite characterization checkpoint

+The refreshed inventory selected indexed Split/Conv/Concat bridge, HardSwish-SE summary, and late hard-activation summary immediately after the terminal QKV composite.
+All three are unconditional and unconsumed.
+Their argument policy is shared model/LayoutState, shared model, and shared context plus the layout option, respectively.
+Absolute-final pre-ConCat cleanup is the fixed successor.

+The strict contract preserves exact call order, argument and context identity, both layout-option schemas, outer boundaries, and raw mapping schemas of lengths `(1, 2, 8)`.
+Focused validation reports `3 passed, 1 xfailed` and affected validation reports `443 passed, 1 xfailed`.
+The sole expected failure requires `passes/terminal_activation_bridge_orchestration.py`.

+At resume, implement that module as a three-stage owner accepting the shared `ModelIRPassContext` and keyword-only `include_layout_transpose`.
+Forward the shared model/LayoutState to the Split bridge, the shared model to HardSwish-SE, and the context/option to hard activation.
+Return all raw mappings unchanged, replace only the three unconsumed locals, and retain both outer boundaries and all compatibility routes.
+Run affected and standard gates sequentially, commit, and push only.
+Never create or modify a pull request.

 ## Primary final layout-refresh reconciliation implementation

 The final ConvInteger, InstanceNorm, and broadcast reconciliations now use